yama-yuki/skeletal-amr/README.md

 ## Dependency Matcher

-- Our matcher is built upon dependency matching module of `spaCy`, which works in naïve manner.
+- The matcher is built upon dependency matching module of `spaCy`, which works in naïve manner.
 - Dependency Patterns are described with corresponding Skeletal AMRs: e.g.

 <p align="center">